fastify/fastify-cookie/README.md

 <a id="custom-cookie-signer"></a>
 ### Custom cookie signer

 The `secret` option optionally accepts an object with `sign` and `unsign` functions.
-Useful if you want to implement custom cookie signing mechanism with rotating signing key for example.
+Useful if you want to implement custom cookie signing mechanism other than what you can achieve using [Rotating signing secret](#rotating-secret).
+See the example below.

 **Example:**
 ```js